Crater (constellation): Stars

 Epsilon and Zeta Crateris mark the Cup's rim.
 The largest naked eye star in the constellation, Epsilon Crateris is an evolved K-type giant star with a stellar classification of K5 III.
 It has about the same mass as the Sun, but has expanded to 44.7 times the Sun's radius.
 The star is radiating 391 times the solar luminosity.
 It is 366 ± 8 light-years distant from the Sun.
 Zeta Crateris is a binary star system.
 The primary, component A, is a magnitude 4.95 evolved giant star with a stellar classification of G8 III.
 It is a red clump star that is generating energy through the fusion of helium at its core.
 Zeta Crateris has expanded to 13 times the radius of the Sun, and shines with 157 times the luminosity of the Sun.
 The secondary, component B, is a magnitude 7.84 star.
 Zeta Crateris is a confirmed member of the Sirius supercluster and is a candidate member of the Ursa Major Moving Group, a collection of stars that share a similar motion through space and may have at one time been members of the same open cluster.
 The system is located 326 ± 9 light-years from the Sun.

-Variable stars are popular targets for amateur astronomers, their observations providing valuable contributions to understanding star behaviour.
+Variable stars are popular targets for amateur astronomers.
+Their observations provide valuable contributions to understanding star behaviour.
 Located near Alkes is the red-hued R Crateris, a semiregular variable star of type SRb and a spectral classification of M7.
 It ranges from magnitude 9.8 to 11.2 over an optical period of 160 days.
 It is 770 ± 40 light-years distant from the Sun.
 TT Crateris is a cataclysmic variable; a binary system composed of a white dwarf around as massive as the Sun in close orbit with an orange dwarf of spectral type K5V.
 The two orbit each other every 6 hours 26 minutes.
 The white dwarf strips matter off its companion, forming an accretion disk which periodically ignites and erupts.
 The star system has a magnitude of 15.9 when quiescent, brightening to 12.7 in outburst.
 SZ Crateris is a magnitude 8.5 BY Draconis type variable star.
 It is a nearby star system located about 42.9 ± 1.0 light-years from the Sun, and is a member of the Ursa Major Moving Group.

 HD 98800, also known as TV Crateris, is a quadruple star system around 7–10 million years old, made up of two pairs of stars in close orbit.
 One pair has a debris disk that contains dust and gas orbiting them both.
 Spanning the distance between 3 and 5 astronomical units from the stars, it is thought to be a protoplanetary disk.
 DENIS-P J1058.7-1548 is a brown dwarf less than 5.5% as massive as the Sun.
 With a surface temperature of between 1700 and 2000 K, it is cool enough for clouds to form.
 Variations in its brightness in visible and infrared spectra suggest it has some form of atmospheric cloud cover.